timthepost/libsplinter/README.md

 However, understand the limitations of the underlying file system and whatever media is backing it.
 NVMe storage will be quite fast, rotating media will be much slower.

+The MRSW stress tool will give you some indication of throughput, however you should scale it down to 4, max 8 threads unless you're using extremely fast and durable storage.
+You should also set the delay a little higher (1000 us is probably okay on slower systems, less on faster ones).

+In future releases, the stress test harness will auto detect persistent mode and run better tuned tests (along with monitoring iowait, etc).

 ---